 Cylinder Liner

-In order to prevent the issue of cylinder wear, these cylindrical shapes are used in the cylinders.
+To prevent the issue of cylinder wear, these cylindrical shapes are used in the cylinders.
 It is one of the most crucial structural components that make up an engine’s interior.
-When they become worn out, these can be changed.
-They are constructed from an iron alloy with silicon, manganese, nickel, and chromium.
-These are typically centrifugally cast.
-These liners are corrosion- and wear-resistant.
+You can replace these when they wear out.

 Distributor

-The distributor in internal combustion engines with spark ignition and mechanically timed ignition is an enclosed rotating shaft responsible for delivering high voltage current from the ignition coil to the spark plugs in the correct firing sequence and duration.
+The distributor in internal combustion engines with spark ignition and mechanically timed ignition is an enclosed rotating shaft responsible for delivering high-voltage current from the ignition coil to the spark plugs in the correct firing sequence and duration.

 Camshaft Pulley

 An engine’s timing system uses a cam pulley to regulate the camshaft’s rate of rotation, which in turn regulates the poppet valves that control air intake and exhaust in the cylinders.
-The timing chain and cam pulley work together to synchronise crankshaft and camshaft rotation.
+The timing chain and cam pulley work together to synchronize crankshaft and camshaft rotation.

 Oil Filter